bhk/scam/reference.md

 [Special form]

-    (append-for VAR VECTOR EXPR)
+    (append-for VAR VECTOR BODY)

-`append-for` is similar to `for` but it appends together all of the (vector) values of EXPR.
+`append-for` is similar to `for` but it appends together all of the (vector) values of BODY.
 This is functionally similar to what is called `concat-map` in some other languages.

     > (append-for x [[1 2] [3 4]]